 Step 1: Update Ubuntu

-Before installing Linux Kernel 6.1, it is important to ensure that your system is up to date.
-This means updating all existing packages on your system, as it can prevent conflicts from arising during the installation or upgrading.
+Before installing Linux Kernel 6.2, it is important to ensure your system is current.
+This means updating all existing packages on your system, as it can prevent conflicts from arising during the Installation or upgrading.

 sudo apt update